+As part of Mayville State's effort to demonstrate continuous improvement in achieving Essential Studies Learning Outcomes, this course will assess as part of the Essential Studies and Capstone Courses.
 As part of Mayville State University's Essential Studies curriculum, this course seeks to prepare students for twenty-first century challenges by gaining: 1) Knowledge of human cultures; 2) Intellectual and practical skills; 3) Personal and social responsibility; 4) Integrative and applied learning.